mdn/content/files/en-us/web/api/datatransferitem/webkitgetasentry/index.md

 A {{domxref("FileSystemEntry")}}-based object describing the dropped item.
 This will be either {{domxref("FileSystemFileEntry")}} or {{domxref("FileSystemDirectoryEntry")}}.
-If the item isn't a file, `null` is returned.
+The method aborts and returns `null` if the dropped item isn't a file, or if the {{domxref("DataTransferItem")}} object is not in read or read/write mode.

 ## Example